epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * * *

 ## Use case
-Identifying matching files at the surface of Mars (Mars-Express/HRSC and OMEGA services)
+Identifying overlapping files at the surface of Mars (Mars-Express/HRSC and OMEGA services)

 ## Keywords